fatemehN/TrackPGD/README.md

 [ArXiv](https://arxiv.org/abs/2407.03946)

-### TrackPGD Attack for MixFormerM and OSTrackSTS trackers

 ## Mask Evaluation
-## Step1: Download the trackers packages
+## Step 1: Download the trackers packages
 Please download the trackers from the VOT challenge (VOT2022) website, as follows:
 + MixFormerM: http://data.votchallenge.net/vot2022/trackers/MixFormerM-code-2022-05-04T09_55_58.619853.zip
 + OSTrackSTS: https://data.votchallenge.net/vot2022/trackers/OSTrackSTS-code-2022-05-03T18_41_55.435766.zip

-## Step2: Create the environment
+## Step 2: Create the environment
 For each tracker follow the instructions to build the suitable environment as stated in their README.md file.

-## Step3: Download the networks
+## Step 3: Download the networks
 For TrackPGD experiments, we used the following networks:

 + MixFormerM: